 ExpertLancing assists clients to assess the value of their portfolio by identifying possible licensing opportunities.
-The focus of the infringement search is to assist our client’s in identifying valuable patents in the patent portfolio that can yield hundreds of thousand dollars in revenue.
+The focus of the infringement search is to assist our clients in identifying valuable patents in the patent portfolio that can yield hundreds of thousands of dollars in revenue.
 Our infringement reports highlight, with a high degree of certainty, products that potentially infringe on granted patents in the portfolio.
 Each potential infringing product is accompanied by an infringement level ranking score, based on its mapping against a claim or claims.
 Each patent in the patent portfolio analyzed during the infringement search shall be scored based on quantitative and qualitative parameters suggestive of the patent’s strength and product readability.

 Infringement search & analysis for a patent is conducted in four steps:

-- Quantitative analysis: Quantitative analysis involves scoring each patent in a portfolio based on quantitative parameters, such as, forward citation, number of independent claims, claim length, etc. Thus, enabling the identification of key patents from a large portfolio(s) based on the patent’s bibliographic details.
+- Quantitative analysis: Quantitative analysis involves scoring each patent in a portfolio based on quantitative parameters, such as forward citation, number of independent claims, claim length, etc. Thus, enabling the identification of key patents from a large portfolio(s) based on the patent’s bibliographic details.

 - Qualitative Analysis: Qualitative analysis involves scoring each patent based on manual screening and assessment from Subject matter experts.
-The qualitative parameters considered during the analysis are readability of claim(s) on a product/service features, broadness of patent claims, specifications enablement, number of alive members in patent family, number of office action responses, market segment and size, etc.
+The qualitative parameters considered during the analysis are readability of claim(s) on a product/service features, broadness of patent claims, specifications enablement, number of alive members in the patent family, number of office action responses, market segment, and size, etc.